ryhoh/SQLover/problems/README.md

         [4, "David"]
     ],
     "order_sensitive": false
+  },
+  "writer": "ryhoh"
 }
-}
 ```

-In this case, this table is given.
+In this case, this table will be given.

 Table: Students
 | id | name    |